- Type-safe: Full TypeScript support to provides full type inference for:

 const [ state, controls, ] = useCon( initialState, options, selector, );

-that works like what createConStore
+A function that works like what createConStore returns.

 - By default, returns

-. - This allows you to use local state as a local store that can be passed down to other components, where each component can provide a custom
+[state, controls]when no selector is provided.
+If aselectoris provided, it returns the result of theselector. - This allows you to use local state as a local store that can be passed down to other components, where each component can provide a custom

 const useSelector = useCon( initialState, controls => controls.useSelector );